marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 1. The user interface of the Sitemap Generator.

 == Changelog ==

+= 1.3.0 =
+*Release Date - 11th November, 2015*

+* Implemented crawl and sitemap stats.
+* Implemented error message if backend is down.
+* Implemented better error messages to detect problems on startup.
+* Technical changes
+	* Renamed global JS vars (namespacing).
+	* Removed german language strings.
+	* Moved some vars to a separate file to use the same JS file with multiple CMS.

 = 1.2.5 =
 *Release Date - 27th September, 2015*